aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ## Foundation Model Choice and Accuracy of NQL

-The selection of the Foundation Model (FM) for NLQ plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers; not all FMs possess this capability.
-Additionally, the accuracy of the NLQ process relies heavily on the chosen model, as well as other factors such as the prompt, prompt-template, and sample queries used for in-context learning (also known as few-shot prompting).
+The selection of the Foundation Model (FM) for Natural Language Query (NLQ) plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers; not all FMs possess NLQ capabilities.
+In addition to model choice, accuracy also relies heavily factors such as the quality of the prompt, prompt-template, and labeled sample queries used for in-context learning (also known as few-shot prompting).

-The NLQ Application was tested a large variety of FMs.
-As a baseline for gauging the FM effectiveness for NLQ, OpenAI's GPT-3 series `gpt-3.5-turbo` model was used.
-This model was capable of answering all sample questions included in the application's web-based UI.
-OpenAI GPT-3 and GPT-4 series models, like `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and the latest addition, `gpt-4` should be considered current state-of-the-art for NLQ, providing highly accurate responses to a wide range of complex NLQ questions with minimal in-context learning.
+The NLQ Application was tested on a large variety of FMs.
+OpenAI's GPT-3 series `gpt-3.5-turbo` model is capable of accurately answering all sample questions included in the application's web-based UI.
+OpenAI GPT-3 and GPT-4 series models, like `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and the latest addition, `gpt-4` should be considered current state-of-the-art for NLQ, providing highly accurate responses to a wide range of complex NLQ questions with minimal in-context learning or additional prompt engineering.

-As an alternative to OpenAI, NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16`, are available through Amazon SageMaker JumpStart Foundation Models.
-It's important to note that while the `google/flan-t5` series of models are a popular choice, their capabilities for NLQ are only a fraction of what OpenAI's GPT-3 and GPT-4 series models offer.
+NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16`, are available through Amazon SageMaker JumpStart Foundation Models.
+It is important to note that while the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to other commercial models.
 The demonstration's `google/flan-t5-xxl-fp16` model may fail to return an answer, provide incorrect answers, or cause the JumpStart Foundation Model to experience lengthy timeouts when faced with even moderately complex questions.
+User are encouraged to test a variety of JumpStart Foundation Models.

+### Optional: Switching Foundation Models

+You can also replace the default `google/flan-t5-xxl-fp16` JumpStart Foundation Model inference endpoint, deployed using the `NlqSageMakerEndpointStack.yaml` CloudFormation template file.
+You will first need to modify the model parameters in the `NlqSageMakerEndpointStack.yaml` file and update the deployed CloudFormation stack, `NlqSageMakerEndpointStack`.
+Additionally, you may need to make adjustments to the `app_sagemaker.py` file, modifying the `ContentHandler` Class to match the response payload of the chosen model.
+Then, rebuild the Amazon ECR Docker Image, `nlq-genai-1.0.1-sm`, using the `Dockerfile_SageMaker` Dockerfile and push it to the ECR repository.
+Lastly, you will need to update the deployed ECS task and service, which are part of the `NlqEcsStackSageMaker` CloudFormation stack.

+### Optional: Switching to OpenAI

-Transitioning from the solution's Amazon SageMaker JumpStart Foundation Models to OpenAI's models via their API is simple.
-This option eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
+Transitioning from the solution's Amazon SageMaker JumpStart Foundation Models to OpenAI's models via their API is designed to easy.
+Using a third-party model via an API eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
 If the stack has already been deployed, it can be deleted.
-First, build the Amazon ECR Docker Image using the `Dockerfile_OpenAI` Dockerfile and push it to the ECR repository.
+To use OpenAI's API, build the Amazon ECR Docker Image using the `Dockerfile_OpenAI` Dockerfile and push the resulting image, `nlq-genai-1.0.0-oai`, to the ECR repository.
 Finally, deploy the `NlqEcsOpenAIStack.yaml` CloudFormation template file.
-To utilize OpenAI's models, you will also need to create an OpenAI account and obtain your own personal secret API key.
+To utilize OpenAI's models, you will first need to create an OpenAI account and obtain your own personal secret API key.

-You can also replace the default `google/flan-t5-xxl-fp16` JumpStart Foundation Model hosted by the Amazon SageMaker endpoint and deployed using the `NlqSageMakerEndpointStack.yaml` CloudFormation template file.
-You will first need to modify the parameters in the `NlqSageMakerEndpointStack.yaml` file and update the deployed CloudFormation stack, `NlqSageMakerEndpointStack`.
-Additionally, you may need to make adjustments to the `app_sagemaker.py` file, modifying the `ContentHandler` Class to match the response payload of the chosen model.
-Rebuilding the Amazon ECR Docker Image using the `Dockerfile_SageMaker` Dockerfile and pushing it to the ECR repository will also be necessary.
-Lastly, you should update the deployed ECS task and service, which are part of the `NlqEcsStackSageMaker` CloudFormation stack.

 ## Sample Dataset